Ulyana Nesheva

 Ulyana Akhsarbekovna Nesheva (born on 26 November 1983; Ukrainian: Уляна Нєшева) is a Ukrainian contemporary painter and tattoo artist, born in Kerch, Crimea, Ukrainian SSR.

-Following her education at the Academy of Design and Arts KSADA in Kharkiv, Nesheva moved to Kyiv, where she experienced a rampant growth as a painter.
-In the subsequent years since her premiere in 2010, Nesheva hosted 6 solo exhibitions and created over 50 paintings.
-Her paintings are displayed to this day in private galleries of Ukraine, in the Institute of Contemporary Art, Miami as well as in private collections.
+Following her education at the Academy of Design and Arts KSADA in Kharkiv, Nesheva moved to Kyiv, where she became a painter.
+Since her premiere in 2010, Nesheva hosted 6 solo exhibitions and created over 50 paintings.
+Her paintings are displayed in private galleries of Ukraine, in the Institute of Contemporary Art, Miami as well as in private collections.

-In 2014, despite of being one of the most prominent Ukrainian painters of her time, Nesheva started a career of a tattoo artist.
+In 2014, Nesheva began a career of a tattoo artist.
 In 2017, she opened her tattoo studio "Nesheva Art Room" in Kyiv.
 Nesheva is consistently cited as one of the best and sought-after minimalist tattoo artist of Ukraine, known for her long branches tattoos and floral style.
-Nesheva's clientele includes some of the most famous Ukrainian artists, such as Nadya Dorofeeva, Evgeny Filatov, Nata Zhizhchenko and Irina Gorovaya.
-Within the last years, Nesheva has broadened her artistic reach, expanding her work in the areas of fashion and graphic design.
+Nesheva's clientele includes Ukrainian artists, such as Dorofeeva, Yevhen Filatov, Nata Zhyzhchenko and Irina Gorovaya.
+She subsequently expanded into fashion and graphic design.